Home to the new president of the LCIA, the firm is busy with ECT claims against Spain and Italy

-Allen & Overy became known in international arbitration thanks to former partner David St John Sutton.
-By the time he joined the Bar in 2001, there were others ready to take over, including the current global co-head of the practice, Matthew Gearing QC.
+Allen & Overy became known in international arbitration thanks to former partner and arbitrator David St John Sutton.
+By the time he joined the bar in 2001, there were others ready to take over, including current partners Judith Gill and Matthew Gearing (both now QCs).

-The team subsequently grew to be one of the biggest in the London market and one of the most admired, particularly for recruiting talented lawyers.
+Allen & Overy’s team subsequently grew to be one of the biggest in the London market and one of the most admired, particularly as a finder of talent.
 It’s been an innovator too – bringing the first-ever Energy Charter Treaty claim and generally entering fast into the world of investment treaty disputes.
-Unlike some in the London market, A&O partners do their own advocacy in international arbitration.
+Unlike some in the London market, A&O partners also do their own advocacy in international arbitration.

-In 2005, the practice started branching out to other cities through lateral hires: first in New York, then Hong Kong and Singapore, and more recently Paris, Frankfurt and Johannesburg.
+In 2005, it started branching out to other cities using lateral hires: first in New York, then Hong Kong and Singapore, and more recently Paris and Frankfurt.

-The firm operates in 31 countries.
-For arbitration, the key cities are London, Paris, Hong Kong, Singapore, Dubai, Amsterdam, Frankfurt, Bratislava, Sydney and Perth.
-In 2018, the firm also recruited a team in Johannesburg from Baker McKenzie.
+The wider firm operates in 30 countries.
+For arbitration, the key cities are London, Paris (where it poached a team from Herbert Smith), Hong Kong, Singapore, Dubai, Amsterdam, Frankfurt and most recently Sydney and Perth.

 Who uses it?

 Allen & Overy is renowned for arbitrations concerning oil and gas and renewable energy, the Energy Charter Treaty (especially against EU member states), derivatives and other financial products (thanks to the firm’s connection with ISDA, the derivatives standards organisation) and Bermuda form insurance.
 Geographical focuses include central America – especially Belize.

 The firm is known for investment arbitration with a Chinese element.